DawitMengistu/Older-Likes/README.md

 By using this extension, no data ever leaves your device.

 If you have any concerns, feel free to open an issue in the repository.

----

-## 📧 Contact

-For questions or feedback, please reach out at: [your-email@example.com]

----

-> This extension is not affiliated with or endorsed by TikTok.
-TikTok is a trademark of ByteDance Ltd.